gboulant/todogo/doc/talks/talk01.01.userguide.rst

    Legend: ● active context

-The context sport is automatically set as the active context.
+The ``sport`` context is automatically set as the active context.
 The todo list of this new created context is empty and ready to register your sport todo list: